 Longog cave is a pride of Kapangan.
-And thus, so much that is being appreciated, it should be well taken care of.
+And thus, so much that it is being appreciated, it should also be well taken care of.

 Some Important Reminders:

 - Don’t ever litter along the trail and inside Longog cave.
 Dispose your garbage properly.

 - Don’t create markings or inscriptions on the rock walls or formations.